AusDTO/dta-website/_posts/2017-04-06-address-to-aiia.md

 As you well know, last October, the government agreed a significantly expanded role for the new Digital Transformation Agency.

-The government has, effectively, put a;; relevant levers into one central agency to accelerate the delivery of its Digital Transformation Agenda.
+The government has, effectively, put all relevant levers into one central agency to accelerate the delivery of its Digital Transformation Agenda.

 Creating an agency that is involved end-to-end across the lifecycle of ICT and digital projects across government.